Table Of Contents

 This entry records the cash received and clears the amount owed by the client.

-Master financial insights with Management Information (MI) Course – start your journey to success now!
+Master financial insights with the Management Information (MI) Course – start your journey to success now!

 Advantages of Accrual Accounting